Skip to main content

 Ethical Dilemma Video Series

-In an unprecedented partnership, the Parr Center for Ethics and TED-Ed are jointly producing a co-branded ethical dilemma video series, drawing on UNC Philosophy’s world-class expertise in ethics and the Parr Center’s commitment to nourishing and fostering ethical reflection across the lifespan.
+The Parr Center for Ethics and TED-Ed are jointly producing a co-branded ethical dilemma video series, drawing on UNC Philosophy’s world-class expertise in ethics and the Parr Center’s commitment to nourishing and fostering ethical reflection across the lifespan.
 The aim of the series is to provide the public with an ethical “toolkit” via a collection of engaging videos on fundamental ethical concepts, distinctions, and methods.
-Each video starts out with a narrativized ethical dilemma that casts the audience in the shoes of the protagonist and asks how they would resolve the dilemma.
-Each video is accompanied by a set of pedagogical resources that enable further reflection and curricular integration, and which serve as entry points into our National High School Ethics Bowl case archive.
-Those resources are available at the TED-Ed lesson page linked in the video description.
+Each video is accompanied by a set of pedagogical resources that enable further reflection and curricular integration.
+Check out our video library below!

 Publicly Available Videos